 A recent series of cases have challenged the government’s invocation of rarely-used public health laws to restrict immigration by unaccompanied children and asylum seekers.

-On March 20, CDC issued an interim final rule and an order directing the “immediate suspension of the introduction” of certain persons, including those seeking to enter the United States at ports of entry “who do not have proper travel documents,” “whose entry is otherwise contrary to law,” and “apprehended near the border seeking to unlawfully enter the United States.”
+On March 20, 2020, CDC issued an interim final rule and an order directing the “immediate suspension of the introduction” of certain persons, including those seeking to enter the United States at ports of entry “who do not have proper travel documents,” “whose entry is otherwise contrary to law,” and “apprehended near the border seeking to unlawfully enter the United States.”
 Reports indicate that although CDC objected to the order, saying that there was no valid public-health justification for it, White House officials overrode those objections.
 Though CDC initially limited the order to thirty days, it has since extended the order indefinitely.
-On October 13, CDC and issued final rules concerning its regulatory authority under § 265.
+On October 13, CDC issued final rules concerning its regulatory authority under § 265.
 CDC then issued a revised order pursuant to those rules.
 In February 2021, the Biden administration called for a review of the CDC order to determine if it was still needed or if modifications should be made, but on August 2, 2021, CDC issued a new order once again indefinitely extending application of Title 42.

-The CDC order and regulations do not exempt unaccompanied children, who are entitled to special safeguards under the Trafficking Victims Protection Reauthorization Act, or those seeking asylum, withholding of removal, or protection under the Convention Against Torture.
+The CDC order and regulations apply to unaccompanied children (who are entitled to special safeguards under the Trafficking Victims Protection Reauthorization Act (TVPRA)) and people seeking asylum, withholding of removal, or protection under the Convention Against Torture.
 The ACLU, along with a number of ally organizations, have filed a series of lawsuits on behalf of unaccompanied children challenging their expulsion under the CDC’s directives, the two most significant of which are discussed below.

 J.B.B.C. v.
 Wolf challenged the unlawful expulsion of a sixteen-year-old Honduran boy pursuant to Title 42.
 J.B.B.C. was being held in a hotel awaiting expulsion when the ACLU and others filed a complaint and request for a temporary restraining order.
-Based on J.B.B.C.’s arguments that the Title 42 Process was not authorized by § 265, and that the CDC order conflicted with various INA provisions, Judge Carl Nichols issued a preliminary injunction barring Defendants from expelling J.B.B.C.
+Based on J.B.B.C.’s arguments that the Title 42 Process was not authorized by § 265, and that the CDC order conflicted with various Immigration and Nationality Act (INA) provisions, Judge Carl Nichols issued a preliminary injunction barring Defendants from expelling J.B.B.C.
 Defendants then voluntarily took J.B.B.C. out of the Title 42 Process and transferred him to Office of Refugee Resettlement (ORR) custody.

 Another child similarly subject to expulsion under Title 42, E.Y., was later amended into the case.
 Hours after he was added, Defendants similarly took him out of the Title 42 Process.
 Plaintiffs subsequently voluntarily dismissed J.B.B.C.

-On December 12, 2020, Defendants filed a notice advising the court that approximately 34 class members were expelled from the US contrary to the court’s injunction.
+On December 12, 2020, Defendants filed a notice advising the court that approximately 34 class members had been expelled from the United States, in contravention of the court’s injunction.
 These 34 were in addition to another 32 unaccompanied children expelled the same day the court granted the preliminary injunction.

 On January 29, 2021, a motions panel of the D.C.
 Circuit stayed the P.J.E.S. preliminary injunction pending appeal and expedited the appeal.